vasyl-khomko/Test/README.md

 ## Play Framework - The High Velocity Web Framework

+It makes little sense to keep a parser resident in memory at all times for functionality that might be used once every few days.

-The \*Play Framework\* combines productivity and performance making it easy to build scalable web applications with Java and Scala.
-Play is developer friendly with a "just hit refresh" workflow and built-in testing support.
+The Play Framework combines productivity and performance making it easy to build scalable web applications with Java and Scala.
+Play is developer friendly with a just hit refresh workflow and built-in testing support.
 With Play, applications scale predictably due to a stateless and non-blocking architecture.
+By being <span class="info">RESTful</span> by default, including assets compilers, JSON WebSocket support, Play is a perfect fit for modern web mobile applications.

-By being <span class="info">RESTful</span> by default, including assets compilers, JSON & WebSocket support, Play is a perfect fit for modern web & mobile applications.
+The Play Framework combines productivity and performance making it easy to build scalable web applications with Java and Scala.
+Play is developer friendly with a just hit refresh workflow and built-in testing support.
+With Play, applications scale predictably due to a stateless and non-blocking architecture.
+By being <span class="info">RESTful</span> by default, including assets compilers, JSON WebSocket support, Play is a perfect fit for modern web mobile applications.

+In contrast, this simple parser is less than 500 lines of code and is only loaded when you need it.

 ### Learn More